oceanhealth/fukushima/README.md

 ##### UPDATE 2022.06.03 : DISCLAIMER: This essay does not debate the efficacy of Nuclear Energy.
-Public comment period closes - June 17 2022
+Public comment period to TEPCO closes June 17 2022

 # Alert